ideas-productivity/ideas-productivity.github.io/_series/strategies-for-working-remotely.md

 ---
-title: "Strategies for Working Remotely Panels"
+title: "Strategies for Working Remotely"
 blurb: "This series has concluded"

-series: "Strategies for Working Remotely Panels"
+series: "Strategies for Working Remotely"
 ---

 <!-- Extended Description -->